dragosbuhnila/Anki-add-IPA/README.md

 The program should work with any language, but I haven't fine tuned it to deal with multiple words or inflections yet.
 Based on wiktionary's IPA content success rate may go down (e.g. for english words like bearish have no IPA, for japanese 死神 doesn't either as it's a less common spelling).

 I used the program for Korean, Spanish, English, and Japanese, with success rates ranging from ~70% to ~90% based on language.
+In the future I will implement uninflection to push it to 100%, and maybe make it an extension instead of a standalone script.

 # How To Use